Sousastep/osc-jack-play/.github/README.md

 This downloads the upstream source from the Debian pool, builds just `jack-play` (needs `build-essential libjack-jackd2-dev libsndfile1-dev libsamplerate0-dev`), and installs it to `/usr/local/bin`.

+`jack-play` comes from the Debian `jack-tools` package.
+It is a lightweight JACK sound file player: it creates one output port per channel in the file, resamples to the server's sample rate (libsamplerate), and can auto-connect via the `JACK_PLAY_CONNECT_TO` environment variable.
+This client does not link against JACK itself — it just spawns `jack-play` subprocesses (one at a time).

+The `jack-tools` package — which provides `jack-play` — was removed from the Debian trixie release, so `sudo apt install jack-tools` fails on Raspberry Pi OS trixie with *"has no installation candidate"*, which is why it must be built from source for use with RNBO.

 ## Install the rest of the dependencies (on the Pi)